 IP (IP)

-IP carries a NEUTRAL rating due to a lack of actionable valuation data and an implausible floor estimate, offset by elevated implied volatility.
+IP carries a NEUTRAL verdict due to a lack of actionable valuation data and no clear floor support.

 BUY-ZONE DECISION rule signal